Puerto Rican amazon: Recovery plan

 The creation of another aviary and captive reproduction center was considered throughout 2013, with the municipalities of Maricao and Isabela being analyzed.
 In November 2013, plans for the establishment of a third population in the Maricao State Forest were formally announced.
 The following month, ten amazons were released at Río Abajo.
 2013 set a new record for the reproduction program, which produced 51 fledglings and shattered the previous record of 34 that was established in 2011.
 The wild population grew by 15 chicks, an improvement from the 12 born during the previous year.
 During this time frame, the known number of amazon specimens rounded 500 individuals.
 A severe drought caused by the emergence of El Niño began during the spring of 2015 and extended throughout the summer, benefitting the breeding of the amazons in El Yunque by extending their reproductive season.
 However, this weather pattern also increased the number of mongooses present in the forest, representing a risk for the population.
 On August 13, 2015, a group of 25 amazons was moved from the other aviaries to a repurposed installation in Maricao.
 Each member was brought individually in order to ensure their safety while being transported and later placed in an acclimation program that is expected to last a year, before they are released to create a new population in the region.

-To assist in improving the understanding of the overall population health of this species and aid in captive breeding programs the genome was sequenced by researchers at University of Puerto Rico, Mayagüez.
+To assist in improving the understanding of the overall population health of this species and aid in captive breeding programs the genome was sequenced by researchers at University of Puerto Rico at Mayagüez.
 As an emblematic species of Puerto Rico, this was carried out as a uniquely community-funded project.
 The research budget raised by student-organized art and fashion shows dedicated to the effort plus small personal donations from Puerto Rican citizens who wanted to support the work.
 The data were used to produce microsatellite marker sets to aid captive breeding efforts and population monitoring studies by providing unique identifiers for individual birds.
 In early 2020, 30 parrots were released into the El Yunque rainforest.